apache/pekko-connectors/docs/src/main/paradox/jms/consumer.md

 # Consumer

-The Alpakka JMS connector offers consuming JMS messages from topics or queues:
+The Apache Pekko Connectors JMS connector offers consuming JMS messages from topics or queues:

 * Read `javax.jms.Message`s from an Akka Streams source
 * Allow for client acknowledgement to the JMS broker